sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ## Automatic Differentiation

 Let us start by covering the fundamentals of traditional AD.
+The reader can find more details in the recent book by Blondel and Roulet <d-cite key="blondelElementsDifferentiableProgramming2024"></d-cite>.

 AD makes use of the **compositional structure** of mathematical functions like deep neural networks.
 To make things simple, we will mainly look at a differentiable function $f$